WOMEN’S & MEN’S APPROACHES TO THE TORAH

 Titles such as The Five Books of Miriam; And All your Children Shall be Learned; Standing Again at Sinai and Countertraditions in the Bible: A Feminist Approach are just a few of those now offering serious analysis of the Biblical text from a feminist perspective.

 INSTITUTIONS OF LEARNING FOR JEWISH WOMEN

 There are numerous institutions for Jewish learning, from the conservative model Nishmat to the radical Bat Kol.
 There are scholars such as Dr Judith Plaskow, Leah Shakdiel, Dr Ellen Frankel, Tamar Ross and Dr Susannah Heschel.
-There are High Schools, foremost of which is Pelech in Jerusalem, whose principal visited Australia as guest of The Shalom Institute last year, which undertake to train Jewish women in loyalty to Halacha as well as commitment to Feminist values based in Western liberal thinking.
+There are High Schools, foremost of which is Pelech in Jerusalem which undertake to train Jewish women in loyalty to Halachah (Jewish law) as well as commitment to Feminist values based in Western liberal thinking.
 These women who teach Torah are also academics in the Western sense of the highest calibre; their students are imbued with the dual tradition of learning.